Solar use cases

 18 kWh ÷ 2 = 9 kWh

 This is the amount of energy the AC unit needs every day and it is easy to find out its cost.
-Los Angeles residents paid an average of 20.8 cents per kWh in December 2020.
+Los Angeles residents pay an average of 20.8 cents per kWh.

-Well, to run the AC unit on solar we need to get approximately 9 kW from PV modules every day.
+We established that to run the AC unit on solar we need to get approximately 9 kWh from PV modules every day.
 The average number of peak sun hours in Los Angeles is 5.6 – this is the time when irradiance reaches 1000W/m2 and panels operate at their maximum.
+Let's figure of a solar array that can provide us with this amount of power.

-We can leave these panels as they are, or replace one or two of them with 330W modules to compensate for that difference.
-Don't forget that these six modules are intended to cover only the AC unit.
+You can generate 2000 watts with the same five 400-watt solar panels.
+Don't forget that these five modules are intended to cover only the AC unit.
 When sizing a solar PV system, we need to take into account all the other appliances as well.

-Case study: adding small AC unit to Minnesota house for summer
+Case study #3: Adding small AC unit to Minnesota house for summer

 You can get those additional 700 W by extending your solar panel system with two extra 350W paneIs.
 But is it mandatory to add them if they are not going to be all that useful in fall, winter and spring?
 Well, not necessarily.